Predicting Customer Churn using Machine Learning and AI

 For example, every purchase may be recorded in a transactions table, and every interaction on the website may be recorded in a web analytics table.
 Let’s assume that in our case you have a customer table, a transactions table, and a web analytics table.
 For each customer, at any point in time, you can calculate things like the total spend until that date, the number of transactions in the past week, the number of website visits in the last week, and so on.

-Your machine learning model needs an input table of the form below, where the x_i are the features that you know at a point in time (your independent variables) and the y is the churn (your dependent variable).
+Your machine learning model needs an input table of the form below, where the x_i are the features that you know about a particular customer at a particular point in time (your independent variables) and the y is the churn (your dependent variable).

 This has to be a flat table.
 So before you go anywhere near machine learning, you need to spend some time gathering data about the “state of your knowledge about a customer” at a time in the past, and condensing it into a single table.

-In fact, building this table is 90% of the work involved in building the initial churn model (excluding deployment of the model, which is its own massive headache and which will come later!).
+Joining and building this table correctly is 90% of the work involved in building the initial churn model (excluding deployment of the model, which is its own massive headache and which will come later!).

 It’s sometimes the case that the data is split across systems, for example, a web analytics system, Salesforce, and a finance system.
 In those cases you will definitely need to harmonise and join the data yourself, and the data cleaning will be hard work.